-Note: Changes to the template can be saved at each step during the Run Project process: 'Template Selection,' 'Data Process' and 'Additional Settings' screens.
+Note: Changes to the template can be saved at each step during the Run Project process: 'Template Selection', 'Data Process' and 'Additional Settings' screens.

-Figure 28.
+Figure 29.
 The 'Template Selection' window.

-9. The 'Data Process' window will appear (Figure 29).
+9. The 'Data Process' window will appear (Figure 30).
 For the Raw Data Analysis, we recommend using Auto Range, Smooth, Superior Baseline Subtraction and Local Southern for the Size Call.

 For the Allele Call, we recommend using Auto Range.
 Setting of the Max Intensity (peaks above which will be flagged) and the Min Intensity for Standard Color should be determined by your laboratory.
-For peaks outside of the panel range, the settings from the panel can be applied by checking the 'Apply Nearest Marker Setting' box.
+For peaks outside of the panel range, the settings from the panel can be applied by checking the "Apply Nearest Marker Setting" box.
 Refer to GeneMarker®HID Software for Spectrum CE Systems User Manual #TM555 for more information on use of the Peak Detection Threshold.
 Select Next.

-Figure 29.
+Figure 30.
 The 'Data Process' window for an analysis method.

-10. The 'Additional Settings' window will appear (Figure 30).
-Select ESI_17_2800M as the P.C.
-Template 1 and verify that the boxes are checked for 'Auto Select Best Ladder' and 'Auto Panel Adjust'.
+- 10. The 'Additional Settings' window will appear (Figure 31).
+Verify that the boxes are checked for "Auto Select Best Ladder" and "Auto Panel Adjust".
 The values displayed in the 'Allele Evaluation' dialogue box are defaults and will affect the quality values displayed in the plot settings.
-For more information on quality values, use of a second positive control and mixture evaluation, refer to the GeneMarker®HID Software for Spectrum CE Systems User Manual #TM555.
-Select OK to analyze the raw data.
+For more information on quality values, use of positive controls and mixture evaluation, refer to the GeneMarker®HID Software for Spectrum CE Systems User Manual #TM555.
+Select OK to analyze the raw data. - 11.
+Select Save to save changes made to the VersaPlex Template created in Step 8.
+This template can be used for future analyses.

-Figure 30.
+Figure 31.
 The 'Additional Settings' window.

-11. When the analysis is complete, the 'Main Analysis' window will appear.
+12. When the analysis is complete, the 'Main Analysis' window will appear.
 We recommend that you review any yellow or red flagged markers and handle them according to your laboratory's standard operating procedures.

 Note: Quality and display settings are set using Preferences under the View menu.
-Refer to GeneMarker®HID Software for Spectrum CE Systems User Manual #TM555 for more information.
+Refer to the GeneMarker®HID Software for Spectrum CE Systems User Manual #TM555 for more information.